IN THIS ARTICLE

 What should I discuss with my healthcare provider before taking zonisamide (Zonegran)?

-Do not use this medication if you are allergic to zonisamide, or to other sulfa drugs such as sulfamethoxazole (Gantanol), sulfisoxazole (Gantrisin), or sulfamethoxazole-trimethoprim (Bactrim, Septra, Cotrim, and others).
+You should not use this medication if you are allergic to zonisamide, or to other sulfa drugs such as sulfamethoxazole (Gantanol), sulfisoxazole (Gantrisin), or sulfamethoxazole-trimethoprim (Bactrim, Septra, Sulfatrim, SMX-TMP, and others).
 A sulfa drug allergic reaction can be fatal.

 You may have thoughts about suicide while taking this medication.
 Tell your doctor if you have new or worsening depression or suicidal thoughts during the first several months of treatment, or whenever your dose is changed.

 Your family or other caregivers should also be alert to changes in your mood or symptoms.
 Your doctor will need to check you at regular visits.
 Do not miss any scheduled appointments.